 New Student Documentation Requirements

-The following forms are required to be submitted by all new students to the Student Health Service:
+The following forms are required to be submitted by all new undergraduate students to the Student Health Service:

 Medical History Report.
 This includes a brief overview of your health history, a required immunization record section, and an optional physical exam section.
 The health history and immunization parts (Page 1 and PARTS A and C) of the form are REQUIRED for ALL students.
 A physical exam is only required if you will be participating in intercollegiate athletics or if you are an international student.